aws/aws-fpga/SDAccel/README.md

 2. Create an AFI
 3. Run the FPGA accelerated application on AWS FPGA instances

-This quick start guide will use a simple "Hello World" SDAccel example to get you started
+This quick start guide will use a simple "Hello World" SDAccel example to get you started.

+It is highly recommended you read the documentation and utilize software and hardware emulation prior to running on F1.
+The F1 HW compile time is 4-5hrs, therefore, software and hardware emulation should be used during development.

 # Table of Content